whiteblock/gossipsub-testing/README.md

 <p align="center"> Graph 2: Last Delivery Hop Count </p>

-The drop then quickly plateaus after it’s initial drop.
-This trend suggests that the degree of connectivity of greater than 2 will not affect the last delivery hop assuming GossipSubD = 6 and the number of nodes ~100.
+The drop quickly stabilizes after its initial drop.
+This trend suggests that the degree of connectivity of greater than 2 will not affect the last delivery hop assuming GossipSubD = 6 and the number of nodes is 95.
 Typically, hops scale with O(log(N)) where N is the size of the network.
 Further investigation is needed to understand the relationship of network size to last delivery hop count when using the gossipsub protocol.
-Also, at a low degree distribution (B-A degree input of 2), the variance of last delivery hop increased.
+Also, at a low degree distribution (B-A degree input of 2), the variance of last delivery hop is larger.
 This is expected as sparser topologies should result in an increased number of hops for each gossip message.
+Overall, it is suggested that the Eth2 discovery protocol prevents sparsely connected nodes to optimize block announcement times.

 ### Phase 2: Message Dissemination Time (“Total Nano Time”)

 The total message dissemination times logged that has been aggregated in graphs 3-9 show the amount of time each message takes to reach its final destination.
-The way the message reaches its destination is entirely dictated by the gossipsub protocol as well as the generated network topology.
+The network paths gossip messages take is entirely dictated by the gossipsub protocol as well as the generated network topology.
 The message time varies from test to test, as shown in the results, and the sparser networks (lower degree of connectivity) are found to have longer times to reach its destination than the tests that had denser network topologies.

-The graphs for series 2 - 6 are very similar to the one shown in Phase 1.
-Graphs 4, 6 and 7 are identical, with a high initial spike then followed by “lobes”.
-Like [Graph 3 in Phase 1](#Phase-1-Total-Time-to-Dissemination-“Total-Nano-Time”), The lobes here also have a shape similar to a poisson distribution.
-The time each message had taken to reach its destination had been recorded and then aggregated.
-The graphs above (Graph 4 - 9) show that the highest peaks occurred for test cases with the lowest input degree parameter of connectivity.

-The average times recorded for messages ranged from 50 - 300 ms for all tests without latency impairments.
-Test series 5 introduced packet latencies of 400ms on the network and the average times recorded for Case A, Case B and Case C was about 1296, 834, and 620 ms, respectively.
-The drastic increase in delivery time was expected as a high network delay will cause the messages to reach its destination at a later time.

-The results from tests 2a, 5a, and 6a
-For all tests that used the input degree param m = 2 (with various network impairments) showed different behaviors from tests run with higher input degree parameters.
-For cases with m >= 2, the highest amplitude was the initial peak in all graphs.
-However, for 2a, 5a, and 6a the highest peak was the second peak,with several additional peaks.
-In addition, the graphs have spikes instead of lobes.
-Test series 2, 5, and 6 had injected network delays and bandwidth variations.

 <p align="center">
     <img src="images/phase2_all_series_dissemination_times.png" width="60%">